Morley Victoria strives to meet the standards, as set out in the GDPR and the Data Protection act 2018.

 Requesting access to your personal data

-Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact the school office or the Co-Headteachers.
+Under data protection legislation, parents have the right to request access to information about themselves or their child that we hold.
+To make a request for your personal information, or be given access to your child’s educational record, please contact the school office or the Co-Headteachers.
 The school will, on an annual basis, share individual Data Collection Sheets with you in order to ensure that our records are accurate and up to date.
 We request that these are returned promptly and that school is advised of any changes as soon as possible.

 You also have the right to: